 This much rarer type of Hodgkin's lymphoma involves large, abnormal cells that are sometimes called popcorn cells because of their appearance.
 Treatment may be different from the classical type.
 People with this type of Hodgkin's lymphoma may have a better chance of a cure when the disease is diagnosed at an early stage.

-Factors that increase the risk of Hodgkin's lymphoma include:
+Factors that can increase the risk of Hodgkin's lymphoma include:

 - Past Epstein-Barr infection.
 People who have had illnesses caused by the Epstein-Barr virus, such as infectious mononucleosis, are more likely to develop Hodgkin's lymphoma than are people who haven't had Epstein-Barr infections.